-From 1 March 2020, the new Guardianship and Administration Act 2019 comes into effect.
+On Sunday, 1 March 2020, the new Guardianship and Administration Act 2019 came into effect.

 The new Act includes a presumption that a person has the capacity to make decisions unless evidence is provided otherwise and recognises that a person also has decision-making capacity if they can make decisions with support.

 It enables the Victorian Civil and Administrative Tribunal (VCAT) to appoint a supportive guardian (personal matters) or supportive administrator (financial matters).

 If there is no other less restrictive option, VCAT may still appoint a guardian or administrator with legal authority to make decisions for the person about specific personal or financial matter(s).

 However, they must make decisions that reflect the person’s will (for example, to live independently and well) and preferences, unless it would cause serious harm to the person.